skyscrapers/documentation/coding_guidelines/terraform.md

     ├── modules
     └── stacks
         └── bootstrap
+        └── elasticsearch
+        └── concourse
         └── general
+        └── iam
+            └── kube2iam
+            └── ops
+        └── networking
+        └── networking-vpc-peering
+        └── r53
+        └── rds
+            └── project_a
+            └── project_b
-        └── concourse
+        └── teleport-server
         └── ...
 ```

 All folders in `<repository root>/terraform/stacks` should contain applyiable Terraform stacks or variable files for standard stacks.
 The `<repository root>/terraform/modules` contain reusable modules specific to the repository they are in.

+It's preferred to split up Terraform stacks per logical resource (`stacks/rds/<project>`, `stacks/s3/<project>`, ...), instead of bundling a lot of things together (like we used to do in eg. `static`).
+This allows for better maintainability, smaller `apply` changes and thus errors, easier automation and easier to add specific IAM resources etc.

 ## Remote State

-All terraform state has to be stored in an encrypted S3 bucket in the customer's "admin" account.
+All Terraform state has to be stored in an encrypted S3 bucket in the customer's "admin" account.
 The creation of this bucket, along with the needed IAM users and roles to access the AWS infrastructure, is handled by the `bootstrap` stack.

 `stacks/bootstrap` is the first stack that should be run on any new infrastructure, and it's a special stack as it uses a local state, committed into source control.
 This is because before applying the `bootstrap` stack there is no S3 bucket to push the state to.